kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Jobs, Pods

 This annotation/label is used on Jobs and Pods to store a stable network endpoint where the coordinator pod can be reached if the JobSet spec defines the `.spec.coordinator` field.
+JobSet is an extension API that you can deploy into your Kubernetes cluster.

 ## Annotations used for audit